ahmadalwy3/ahmadalwy3/Notes-on-memory-benchmarks,-selfies.md

 ### Reminder

 Remember, what is covered above is what I call the extension's _own_ memory.
 The worst though is the contributed memory footprint by Adblock Plus for web pages.
-The sum of all [contributed memory footprint by ABP to all opened web pages](https://github.com/gorhill/uBlock/wiki/uBlock-vs.-ABP:-efficiency-compared#added-memory-footprint-to-web-pages) relative to µBlock's contributed memory footprint can easily **dwarf** the difference shown above, due to the fact that ABP will inject 14,000+ CSS rules in every web page, and every `iframe` of every web page, and this is when using _EasyList_ only.
+The sum of all [contributed memory footprint by ABP to all opened web pages](https://github.com/gorhill/uBlock/wiki/uBlock-vs.-ABP:-efficiency-compared#added-memory-footprint-to-web-pages) relative to uBlock's contributed memory footprint can easily **dwarf** the difference shown above, due to the fact that ABP will inject 14,000+ CSS rules in every web page, and every `iframe` of every web page, and this is when using _EasyList_ only.

 ### Addendum